Islandora/documentation/docs/user-documentation/intro-to-claw.md

 * The resource plus all other resources that reference it (inbound references)
 * The resource plus children plus inbound references

-Fedora 4 is an LDP implementation.
+Fedora X is an LDP implementation.
 It stores metadata using RDF (Resource Description Framework), a standard format for data interchange on the web.
 RDF data is formatted as triples, like so: `<resource_uri> <predicate_uri> <object_uri>` and can be exported in many different formats:

 * JSON-LD
 * RDF/XML